GlobalTopSystems/weather-ai4wrf/README.md

 > ./weather-ai.sh 2>&1 | tee weather-ai.log

 > Script will check for System Architecture Type and Storage Space requirements.
+---

-> Once running the script users will be provided with options to select how the Weather-AI will compile and install the various packages.
+Once running the script users will be provided with options to select how the Weather-AI will compile and install the various packages.

-    - First option, Which compiler users want to use Intel or GNU compilers.
+> First option, Which compiler users want to use Intel or GNU compilers.

-    - Second option, Which graphic display package should be installed.
+> Second option, Which graphic display package should be installed.
 GrADS or OpenGrADS

-    - Third option, Auto Configuration.
+> Third option, Auto Configuration.
 This allows users to have a one-click install

-    - Fourth option, Secondary WPS geography file download choice.
+> Fourth option, Secondary WPS geography file download choice
-      - Author of script recommends selecting "YES" if user is unsure.
+   > Author of script recommends selecting "YES" if user is unsure.

-    - Fifth option, Optional WPS geography file download choice.
+> Fifth option, Optional WPS geography file download choice.
-      - Author of script recommends selecting "YES" if user is unsure.
+   > Author of script recommends selecting "YES" if user is unsure.

-    - Last option, Pick which WRF software user wants to install
+> Last option, Pick which WRF software user wants to install

 ### Run the Services